openpolis/eu-state-aids/README.md

     eu-state-aids --help

-The `opstate-aids` command can be used to extract the data from the official sources, and populate the CSV files.
+The `eu-state-aids` command can be used to extract the data from the official sources, and populate the CSV files.

 For each country, data files will firstly be *fetched* and stored locally,